cgnomads/GSOPs/README.md

 * [Coarse Meshing Guidelines](https://github.com/cgnomads/GSOPs/wiki/Coarse-Meshing-Guidelines)

 ## Splat Animation Sequences
-* It's possible to load, play, create, and export splat animation sequences (one .ply per file).
+* It's possible to export splat animation sequences (one .ply per file).
 You can load and render these in [Postshot](https://www.jawset.com/), [SuperSplat](https://playcanvas.com/supersplat/editor/), [Brush](https://github.com/ArthurBrussee/brush), and [Unity](https://github.com/cgnomads/GSOPs/blob/develop/extra/UnityGaussianSplatting/INSTRUCTIONS.md).

 ## Synthetic Training Data
 * You can use Houdini renders from procedural and manually generated camera poses (in COLMAP format) to convert your CG scenes to 3D Gaussian Splats.
 The `generate_training_data` SOP supports PNG image output, which enables the trainining of alpha-masked 3DGS models, which produces cleaner reconstructions.